 (As appears below, Henryk Kolischer had property as well in two places, associated with different businesses).

-Below is an image of the scholarly agronomist-brewer-paper miller, via Wikipedia Commons.
+An image of the scholarly agronomist-brewer-paper miller appears, via Wikipedia Commons.

 A description of the post-1878 brewing appears in this Facebook entry, from a bottle collector.
 It accompanies images of historic Kolischer bottles.
 The lines below, which speak to the late 1800s, are striking in formulation and charm (Google translation):